martbhell/wasthereannhlgamelastnight/README.md

  * flowchart for parameters? =)
  * games include preseason - if this is a problem let me know!
+ * add a calendar selection too near the menu?
+ * an app!
  * could be nice if one could get debug errors to the browser console, rather than having to run the local app_devserver
  * dynamically generate a sitemap.xml
  * Would be cool to not have \n all over the python and still get the HTML page readable